ironhacks/Tutorials-COVID-19/tutorials-fall-2020/pyton/Markdown1.md

 ### Short tutorial prepared specifically for you by us

-* View a notebook to introduce you to Jupyter notebooks with an R Kernel [here](https://github.com/ironhacks/Tutorials-COVID-19/blob/master/part-1/PartI_IntroNotebookR.ipynb)
 * View a notebook to introduce you to Jupyter notebooks with an Python Kernel [here](https://github.com/ironhacks/Tutorials-COVID-19/blob/master/tutorials-fall-2020/pyton/PartI_IntroNotebookPython.ipynb)

 ### Additional links and information material